uhub/awesome-viml/README.md

 * [mhinz/vim-galore](https://github.com/mhinz/vim-galore) - :mortar_board: All things Vim!
 * [mhinz/vim-startify](https://github.com/mhinz/vim-startify) - :link: The fancy start screen for Vim.
 * [ryanoasis/vim-devicons](https://github.com/ryanoasis/vim-devicons) - :symbols: Adds file type glyphs/icons to popular Vim plugins: NERDTree, vim-airline, Powerline, Unite, vim-startify and more
-* [jez/vim-as-an-ide](https://github.com/jez/vim-as-an-ide) - Workshop on how to use Vim Plugins.
 * [justinmk/vim-sneak](https://github.com/justinmk/vim-sneak) - The missing motion for Vim :athletic_shoe:
 * [mhinz/vim-grepper](https://github.com/mhinz/vim-grepper) - :space_invader: Helps you win at grep.
 * [tpope/timl](https://github.com/tpope/timl) - Clojure like language which compiles down to VimL
 * [keith/swift.vim](https://github.com/keith/swift.vim) - Vim runtime files for Swift
+* [justinmk/vim-dirvish](https://github.com/justinmk/vim-dirvish) - Directory viewer for Vim :zap:
 * [ajh17/VimCompletesMe](https://github.com/ajh17/VimCompletesMe) - You don't Complete Me; Vim Completes Me!
 A super simple, super minimal, super light-weight tab completion plugin for Vim.
-* [justinmk/vim-dirvish](https://github.com/justinmk/vim-dirvish) - Directory viewer for Vim :zap:
 * [ekalinin/Dockerfile.vim](https://github.com/ekalinin/Dockerfile.vim) - Vim syntax file & snippets for Docker's Dockerfile
 * [isRuslan/vim-es6](https://github.com/isRuslan/vim-es6) - List of JavaScript ES6 snippets and syntax highlighting for vim.
 * [jamessan/vim-gnupg](https://github.com/jamessan/vim-gnupg) - This script implements transparent editing of gpg encrypted files.
 The filename must have a ".gpg", ".pgp" or ".asc" suffix.
 When opening such a file the content is decrypted, when opening a new file the script will ask for the recipients of the encrypted file.
 The file content will be encrypted to all recipients before it is written.
 The script turns off viminfo, swapfile, and undofile to increase security.